epsilonion-liam/mysterium-helper/README.md

 # mysterium-helper
 Discord helper bot for the Mysterium network.
-This bit is tayleerd for the mysterium network.
+This bot is tailored for the mysterium network.

 ## Bot Features.
 The feature list is are complete and more will be coming soon.